The Gatekeepers (film): Background

-Though all the men agreed to participate, some were reluctant initially to discuss various incidents associated with their careers.
+Though all of them agreed to participate, some were reluctant initially to discuss various incidents associated with their careers.
 Shalom, for instance, did not want to discuss his role in the hijacking of the 300 bus and summary execution of two of the terrorists, though the ensuing scandal ultimately led to his resignation.
 Over time, however, and with careful prodding, he agreed to discuss even that, and it now features as one of the film's seven segments.
 The Gatekeepers "gave me an unprecedented, intimate opportunity to enter the inner sanctum of the people who have steered Israel’s decision-making process for almost half a century," Moreh has said.

 Moreh told The Economist that after interviewing the Shin Bet heads, he decided that Netanyahu "poses a great threat to the existence of the state of Israel."
 He said that he seeks "to change the point of view of young Israelis.
 To tell them a story of the Israeli-Palestinian conflict that has not been told before."

 He told The Times of Israel that making the film "changed me a lot [...].
 It made me more desperate, more bleak.
 I saw from their eyes how our leaders really don’t want to solve this problem.
 They do not have the audacity, the temerity, the will, the courage that we need from a leader."
 He added, "I am not putting the blame only on the Israeli leaders.
 I think the Palestinian leaders suffer from the same horrible disease.
 I think that what [former Israeli foreign minister] Abba Eban said about how the Palestinians never miss an opportunity to miss an opportunity applies to both sides."